Beelphegor/API-Guidelines/README.md

 ## Arrays:

 Responses that return an array of items should contain a common structure.
-Given the following request to  GET /v1/items?limit=2&page=1&desc=name:
+Given the following request to `GET /v1/items?limit=2&page=1&desc=name`:

 ```
 {